 There are countless tour agencies in the town offering El Nido Island Hopping Tours and it can be very overwhelming trying to find the right company at the right price.

-I personally booked Tour A El Nido online in advance with Klook and it couldn’t have been easier!
+I personally booked Tour A El Nido online in advance with Viator and it couldn’t have been easier!

-This is the most top-rated El Nido Island Hopping Tour with great reviews and thousands of bookings.
+This is the most top-rated El Nido Island Hopping Tour A with great reviews.

 The tour includes a full day of island hopping on an outrigger boat to Seven Commandos Beach, Big Lagoon/Small Lagoon, Secret Lagoon, Shimizu Island, and a BBQ lunch on the boat.

 Prices range from 1200 pesos ($21) to 2200 (about $40).
 While you can book with agencies in El Nido Town, I recommend pre-booking online for different reasons: